Diciotti-class offshore patrol vessel: Malta - Maritime Squadron AFM (Saettia Mk3)

 In 2003, the Armed Forces of Malta ordered a replacement for the former East German Kondor class patrol boats P29, P30 and P31, due to the increase in flow of refugees from North Africa to Europe.

 The design for P61 (Saettia MK3) provides a clear rear half to the ship, providing sufficient space with reinforcement to land a helicopter, up to the size of an AW139.
 P61 has the capability of carrying out patrols up to Sea State 5, and withstand sea conditions up to Sea State 7.
 It can launch a rib patrol boat via a rear launch ramp up to Sea State 4.
 This combination of modifications increases vessel weight to 450-tonnes, and reduces standard crew capacity to 25.
 Maximum unrefueled patrol range at 20 kn is 3000 nmi.

 The €17m Euros contract, financed entirely from the 5th Italo-Maltese Financial Protocol, covered the construction of the vessel together with an associated training and logistic support package.
 The ship was commissioned on October 1, 2005 and operational from November 5, 2005.
 P61 acts as the flagship of the Armed Forces of Malta.

 The vessel has been updated in 2017 with overhaul and engine refit (Caterpillar engines replace Isotta Fraschini engines), by Fincantieri, to a cost around €7 million.

 On 5 June 2019 the P61 rescued the lives of 147 migrants after they‘ve been sending distress calls in the Maltese SAR area.
 In total AFM vessels rescued 370 immigrants on one of the busiest days in recent history for the navy.
 The other migrants were rescued by the P52 and the P21.

 On 11 June 2019, P61 rescued 97 migrants and brought them safely to Malta.
 This rescue comes less than a week after 147 migrants were rescued by this same vessel.

 On 24 August 2019, P61 brought to Malta a group of migrants totalling 356.
 This happened after Malta finally decided to give a safe port to these souls that were aboard the NGO vessel Ocean Viking for 14 consecutive days.
 The Maltese government said that all of the migrants will be relocated to other EU countries.
 This group happens to be the biggest arrival of the year to date.

+On 13 September 2023, P61 left Malta for Libya on an aid mission after the catastrophic damage caused to the coastal city of Derna by Medicane Daniel.
+Onboard the vessel there was 73 first responders which included 31 CPD members, 12 soldiers that includes doctors and nurses and the 30 member crew manning the boat.
+Two rescue vehicles and a dinghy were also onboard.

+P61 returned back to base at Malta on the 17th of September with all the 73 members of the aid squad returning safely to their home country.